BAH and Travel Fraud

 Misconceptions About Sexual Assault in the Military

-The Military Environment In today’s military environment, every military member is required to attend training related to sexual assault response and sexual assault prevention, often referred to as “SARC” or “SHARP”.
-Sadly, the information provided in these training sessions is often inconsistent with military law and the Uniform Code of Military Justice.
-Inaccurate Information is … Continued
+In today’s military environment, every military member is required to attend training related to sexual assault response and sexual assault prevention, often referred to as “SARC” or “SHARP.”
+Sadly, the information provided in these training sessions often contradicts military law and the Uniform Code of Military Justice.